-This function was outsourced to Ganado Advocates, with the Compliance Officer being Mr. Julian Boffa.
+The key function holder of this function is Mr. Brian Borg.
+The oversight of the function is held by Mr. Francis Colalucci as Chairman of the Risk Management and Compliance Committee.
 The Group's intention is to continue to passport its services to various territories within Europe and in order to ensure full compliance with the general good provisions of the host jurisdiction, the Group engages the services of suitably qualified companies or individuals to provide such local advice pertinent to each territory, who in turn will support the compliance function in Malta.
 The Compliance Officer will continue to ensure that when the Group obtains such services, it does so with fit and proper service providers and will oversee the approval of such compliance matters.
-The key function holder of this function is Mr. James Portelli.

-RISK MANAGEMNT AND ACTURIAL FUNCTION
+RISK MANAGEMENT AND ACTUARIAL FUNCTION

-These functions were outsourced to Milliman LLP.
-The Group has taken this path to ensure that both functions, which are very much aligned in Solvency II disciplines are managed by a company which is well known, professional and experts in this field.
-These outsourced functions are overseen by the respective committees.
-The key function holder of the risk management function is Mr. James Portelli, while the key function holder of the actuarial function is Mr. Mike Grasher.
+These functions are both assumed by Milliman LLP.
+The Group has taken this path to ensure that both functions, which are very much aligned in Solvency II disciplines are managed by a Group which is well known, professional and experts in this field.
+The Risk Management Function is overseen by Mr. Frank Colalucci as the Chairman of the Risk Management and Compliance Committee, while the Actuarial Function is overseen by Mr. Mike Grasher as the Chairman of the Finance, Actuarial and Investment Committee.